REGNet: REgion-based Grasp Network for End-to-end Grasp Detection in Point Clouds: Problem Statement

 \section{Problem Statement}

-Given an observed single-view point cloud $P$, we aim at learing parallel-jaw grasp configurations $g$ in 3D space.
-On the basis of GPD\cite{c19}, we define the grasp as $g=(p,\bm{r},\theta)\in\mathbb{R}^7$, where $p=(x,y,z)\in \mathbb{R}^3, \bm{r}=(r_x,r_y,r_z)\in \mathbb{R}^3$ and $\theta\in [-{\pi}/{2},{\pi}/{2}]$ represent the grasp center, orientation and the approach angle, respectively.
-Fig. 2 illustrates the meaning of each parameter in grasp configuration.
-For each grasp configuration $g$, the corresponding \emph{grasp quality metric} is defined as $s_g$, which means the grasp probability of $g$.
-Furthermore, since $s_g$ only describes the grasp probability of one grasp, we define the \emph{point grasp confidence} $c_{pc}$ to assess the grasp probability of each point as the grasp center and to learn which area in $P$ is suitable for grasping.
+Given an observed single-view point cloud $P$, we aim at learning parallel-jaw grasp configurations in 3D space.
+Based on PointNetGPD\cite{c17}, we define a \emph{grasp} as $g=(c,\bm{r},\theta)\in\mathbb{R}^7$, where $c=(x,y,z)\in \mathbb{R}^3, \bm{r}=(r_x,r_y,r_z)\in \mathbb{R}^3$ and $\theta\in [-{\pi/2},{\pi/2}]$ represent the grasp center, gripper orientation and approach angle, respectively, which is shown in Fig. 2(a). {Moreover, the corresponding \emph{grasp quality score} is defined as $s$, which means the grasp probability of a single grasp $g$.
+We also define the \emph{point grasp confidence} $c_{p}$ as the ratio of successful grasp in a region around a given point $p \ (p\in P)$ to assess which position is suitable for grasping.}